-With autoscaling local storage, Databricks monitors the amount of free disk space available on your cluster’s Spark workers.
+With autoscaling local storage, Azure Databricks monitors the amount of free disk space available on your cluster’s Spark workers.
 If a worker begins to run too low on disk, Databricks automatically attaches a new managed disk to the worker before it runs out of disk space.
-Disks are attached up to a limit of 5 TB of total disk space per virtual machine (including the virtual machine’s initial local storage).
+Disks are attached up to a limit of 5 TB of total disk space per virtual machine (not including the virtual machine’s initial local storage).

 The managed disks attached to a virtual machine are detached only when the virtual machine is returned to Azure.
 That is, managed disks are never detached from a virtual machine as long as it is part of a running cluster.
 To scale down managed disk usage, Azure Databricks recommends using this feature in a cluster configured with Cluster Size and Autoscaling or Automatic termination.